m2osw/eventdispatcher/README.md

 * `tcp_client_server.cpp/.h`
 * `udp_client_server.cpp/.h`

-Now these are all broken up in separate files and work with support from libraries found in our contrib folder.
+Now these are all broken up in separate files (84 of them at time of writing) and work with support from libraries found in our contrib folder.

 ## Features